loveencounterflow/rustybuzz-wasm/README.md

 * ⚠️ Rust Newbie here so probably the code is not ideal in some respects.
-* ⚠️ FTTB I have commited the WASM artefacts to the repo; since I'm still working on this you may happen to ⛔️ **download some unoptimized code which is orders of magnitude slower than WASM resulting from optimized compilation**; therefore:
+* ⚠️ FTTB I have commited the WASM artefacts to the repo; since I'm still working on this you may happen to have ⛔️ **downloaded some unoptimized code which is orders of magnitude slower than WASM resulting from optimized compilation** ⛔️; therefore:
   * Always re-build before trying out:
     * for faster compilation, do `wasm-pack build --debug --target nodejs && trash pkg/.gitignore && node demo-nodejs-using-wasm/lib/main.js > /tmp/foo.svg`